ytakefuji/openai/README.md

 # openai
+This is for classes on how to use generative AI systems for Data Science at Musashino University in Japan.

 There are two types of dialog regenerative AI systems: online interactive dialog AI via browser and terminal command AI in batch style.
 To use terminal command AI, their settings are required respectively.

 This repository will introduce six types of dialog AI systems: ChatGPT-3 with/without browser, Bing.com via Edge or EdgeGPT without browser, and Google Bard with/without browser.
 EdgeGPT is based on ChatGPT-4: https://blogs.bing.com/search/march_2023/Confirmed-the-new-Bing-runs-on-OpenAI%E2%80%99s-GPT-4